nagornuuu/nagornuuu/README.md

 </div>
 </div>

-  I'm Andrii, student of Polsko-Japońska Akademia Technik Komputerowych
+  I'm Andrii and I am a final year student of polish japanese academy of information technology

- - :mortar_board: I like to learn something new and write code
+ - :mortar_board: I like to learn new staff and write code
- - :tada: I like listening music and playing different games
+ - :tada: I like listening music and trading crypto)
- - :soccer: I can take part in different sport activities
+ - :soccer: I can take part in a different sports activities
  - :rocket: How to reach me: [![Telegram Badge](https://img.shields.io/badge/-nagornuu-black?style=flat&logo=Telegram&logoColor=white)](https://t.me/nagornuu)

 ---